Middlesex (novel): Style

 Humor and irony are frequently used in the book.
 Mark Lawson of The Guardian considered the narrator's tone to be "sardonic[ally] empath[etic]", and other critics have characterized the beginning of the novel as comical.
-When Cal is baptized as an infant by Father Mike, a Greek Orthodox clergyman, the priest receives a surprise: "From between my cherubic legs a stream of crystalline liquid shot into the air ...
+When Cal is baptized as an infant by Father Mike, a Greek Orthodox cleric, the priest receives a surprise: "From between my cherubic legs a stream of crystalline liquid shot into the air ...
 Propelled by a full bladder, it cleared the lip of the font ... [and] struck Father Mike right in the middle of the face."
 Derek Weiler of the Toronto Star noted that Eugenides has witty commentary about German compound words and the "horrific qualities of public men's rooms".
 The author employed another writing device—abrupt incongruity—in describing Desdemona's physical appearances to suggest that her incestuous acts should be taken lightly when judging her.
 In describing her hair, he wrote that her "braids were not delicate like a little girl's but heavy and womanly, possessing a natural power, like a beaver's tail".
 According to Penelope Music of Book Magazine, the mismatch in tone of the final two words compared with the rest of the sentence was such that the reading experience was changed from "run-of-the-mill magical realism to true, subversive comedy".
 An instance of irony is illustrated by Cal's grandparents and parents: His grandparents assimilate into American culture through hard work and struggles while retaining certain old customs.
 His parents, however, abandon their roots for a more comfortable lifestyle.
 In another incident, the diner owned by the Stephanides is engulfed in flames during the 1967 Detroit riot.
 Cal notes that "[s]hameful as it is to say, the riots were the best thing that ever happened to us."
 The diner was insured and the Stephanides gain a windfall payout.